codingteam/horta-hell/README.md

 All sensitive data such as horta database will be preserved at the host even after you destroy the image.

+### Windows
+If you want to automatically start horta-foundation with your operating system, then the recommended way is to setup scheduled task to be run _under your administrator account_ when the system starts.
+It should execute `vagrant-up.ps1` file from the horta-foundation directory.

+Unfortunately, there are problems with starting Vagrant or VirtualBox as a Windows service, so currently it is not recommended.

 Configuring the horta
 ---------------------
 You should create and place the `horta.properties` file inside the image directory.
 Please take a look at the